 Project Ploughshares, in partnership with other NGOs, has actively promoted an Arms Trade Treaty since the mid-1990s.

-Ploughshares is a member of the Steering Board of the Control Arms Coalition, a group of NGOs promoting the Arms Trade Treaty.
+Ploughshares is a member of the Steering Board of the Control Arms Coalition, a group of NGOs promoting the ATT.

 Recent Publications on the Arms Trade Treaty

 Restoring Canada’s arms control and disarmament credentialsJanuary 27, 2022